15.2. When Can Parallel Query Be Used?

 Even when it is in general possible for parallel query plans to be generated, the planner will not generate them for a given query if any of the following are true:

 The query writes any data or locks any database rows.
 If a query contains a data-modifying operation either at the top level or within a CTE, no parallel plans for that query will be generated.
-This is a limitation of the current implementation which could be lifted in a future release.
+As an exception, the commands

 The query might be suspended during execution.
 In any situation in which the system thinks that partial or incremental execution might occur, no parallel plan is generated.
 For example, a cursor created using DECLARE CURSOR will never use a parallel plan.
 Similarly, a PL/pgSQL loop of the form

 FOR x IN query LOOP ..
 END LOOPwill never use a parallel plan, because the parallel query system is unable to verify that the code in the loop is safe to execute while parallel query is active.

 PARALLEL UNSAFE.
 Most system-defined functions are